 There are four wallpaper groups generated entirely by rotations: p2, p3, p4, and p6.
-We just show examples of p4 and p6
+We just show examples of patterns with p4 and p6 symmetry.
+The title slide shows a p4 pattern.

 The issue that arises here is what to do if a motif overlaps a center of rotation in the fundamental region.